JamieQuerns/cw2/readme.txt

-Coursework-2 for DevOps.
+Coursework 2 for DevOps.
-By Jamie Querns.
+By Jamie Querns 😃.